Players, USGA have 1 goal at Pebble: Get it right this time

 Phil Mickelson would like to: Turning 49 on Sunday, he's in search of a U.S. Open title to complete the career grand slam — and nobody plays better at Pebble Beach, the scene of five of his wins on the PGA Tour.

 Pebble Beach.
-It is, quite possibly, the quintessential U.S. Open venue — its gorgeous seaside settings steeped in history, its list of champions — Nicklaus, Watson and Woods among them — a veritable Mount Rushmore of golf.
+It is, quite possibly, the quintessential U.S. Open venue — its gorgeous seaside setting steeped in history, its list of champions — Jack Nicklaus, Tom Watson and Woods among them — a veritable Mount Rushmore of golf.

 To make it anything less than perfect, it seems, would take work.